What is The Cost of Conflict?

 Imagine the potential application for artificial intelligence if, years in the future, we can look back on thousands of case studies showing quantifiable outcomes and measurable savings brought about by mediation.

-In conclusion, only when mediation has found its rightful place in the world as the intervention of first choice for all manner of conflict resolution will we have succeeded in establishing the value proposition of mediation.
+In conclusion, only when mediation has found its rightful place in the world as the intervention of first choice for all manner of conflict resolution will we have succeeded in establishing its value proposition.
 And that starts with quantifying the cost of conflict.